eemeleems/GEOL0069_Project_FloodDetection/PROJECT_DESCRIPTION.md

 # Multi-Sensor Machine Learning for Flood Characterisation in South Yorkshire: Extent and Depth

 ![Sentinel-1 Fishlake Sentinel-1](images/Notebook1_FishlakeSentinel1.png)
+*Figure 1: Four-panel visualisation of Sentinel-1 SAR data for Fishlake, 2019, and a Copernicus elevation DEM for the same site.*

 ## 4. Project Description